Jervis Bay is Your Perfect Whale-Watching Spot in NSW!

 Best Time for Whale Watching in Jervis Bay

-When visiting Jarvis Bay for whale watching, Huskisson serves as the main town and port.
-From late April to mid-November, the waters at Jervis Bay become a humpback highway.
-Besides the common humpback whales, there are occasional sightings of False Killer Whales, Southern Right Whales, Minke Whales and Orcas
+When visiting Jervis Bay for whale watching, Huskisson serves as the main town and port.
+From May to November, the waters at Jervis Bay become a humpback highway.
+Besides the common humpback whales, there are occasional sightings of Southern Right Whales, Minke Whales and Orcas.

 If you prefer to observe whales from the shore or some vantage points on land, as opposed to viewing them from a vessel at sea, there are a couple of land-based whale viewing spots in Jervis Bay.
 These include: